 Everest Base Camp

 A classic Everest base camp trek on the south face of Everest is one of the most popular trekking routes in the Nepalese Himalayas.
-It is visited by thousands of trekkers every year during the high trekking seasons.
-There are several ways to get into the base camp, but people usually fly to Lukla from Kathmandu to save time and energy.
+During the high trekking seasons, thousands of trekkers visit the base camp yearly.
+There are several ways to access the base camp, but people usually fly to Lukla from Kathmandu to save time and energy.

-Right after landing at Lukla with a small aircraft, a few hour's hike to Phakding following the Dudhkoshi river valley, the same trail leads another day to a beautiful Sherpa village Namche Bazar.
-The route has different villages, suspension bridges, and tea houses.
-The Sagarmatha national park starts from Monjo, and the federal park entry permits are checked here.
-After around 3 hour's hike from this checkpoint, Namche Bazaar arrives.
+After landing at Lukla with a small aircraft, a few hours of hiking followed the Dudhkoshi River valley to Phakding.
+The same trail leads another day to the beautiful Sherpa village of Namche Bazar.
+The route includes different villages, suspension bridges, and tea houses.
+The Sagarmatha National Park starts from Monjo, where federal park entry permits are checked.
+After around an hour's hike from this checkpoint, Namche Bazaar arrives.

-Leaving Namche bazaar behind, the trail follows towards Tengboche with a beautiful course with a spectacular view of Amadablam, Everest, Lhotse, Khangteka, and other peaks.
-The trail descends from Sanasa, from where one route goes to Gokyo valley.
+Leaving Namche bazaar behind, the trail follows towards Tengboche, which has a beautiful course and a spectacular view of Amadablam, Everest, Lhotse, Khangteka, and other peaks.
+The trail descends from Sanasa, from where one route goes to Gokyo Valley.
 The Dudhkoshi river comes from Gokyo lakes which stays behind after crossing it from Phunki Tenga, the trail ascends to Tengboche.
 Tengboche is an open hill station with a famous historic old Buddhist monastery, and it supplies scenic Everest massif.

 The trail descends for a few minutes to Dingboche, then ascends gradually following the Imja river valley to Dingboche, passing Pangboche and Somare and reaching Dingboche.
 Here is another acclimatization stop the next day.
 To explore the day, hike up to Nagar-Tsang hill or Chhukung towards the Island's peak.